CodyCline/codycline/content/blog/google-foobar-challenge/index.md

     for char in plaintext:
         if char.isupper(): #If its uppercase add the prefix output=output + "000001"
-        #Lower is used to escape caps characters so they aren't looked up in the list
+        #Lowercase the char to excape the capital
         output += alphabet[char.lower()]
     return output
 ```